Skip to content

 - P0 = Critical priority

 Cowork reads this file automatically when working in that directory.
-It’s less powerful than the Productivity plugin (no task management, no dashboard, no /update command), but it’s a good starting point if you want something simpler.
+It’s less powerful than the Productivity plugin (no task management, no dashboard, no /productivity:update command), but it’s a good starting point if you want something simpler.

 You can set global instructions (apply to all Cowork sessions) or folder-specific instructions (apply only in that directory).
 Folder instructions override global ones when they conflict.